 Lotus Blossom, Tito’s White House, Anjuna

-When I first heard the name Lotus Blossom, it sounded like a beauty parlor.
-My friendly PR lady told me that it is the brand new Thai restaurant in the tourist belt of Anjuna in Goa.
-So one fine day, this vegetarian set out to explore the Thai Cuisine.
-The restaurant is located in Tito’s white house, which is like a small bohemian kitsch market with all kinds of restaurant, curio shop, and yoga and tattoo studios.
+When I first heard the name, Lotus Blossom, it sounded like a beauty parlor.
+My friendly PR lady told me that it is a brand new Thai restaurant in the tourist belt of Anjuna in Goa.
+So one fine day, this vegetarian set out to explore Thai Cuisine.
+The restaurant is located in Tito’s white house, which is like a small bohemian kitsch market with all kinds of restaurants, curio shops, and yoga and tattoo studios.

 The furniture seemed simple but as soon as we sat on the wide-based green seats, we were comfortable.
-We started sampling the food with a curious salad that was to be self-made by filling things like peanuts, onion, galangal, chilli flakes, kafir lime, and a chutney.
-It was followed by raw papaya salad that is something that I live on when I visit Thailand.
-Starter platter had corn fritters, lovely crisp spring rolls, roasted mushrooms, and tofu.
+We started sampling the food with a curious salad that was to be self-made by filling things like peanuts, onion, galangal, Chilli flakes, kafir lime, and a chutney.
+It was followed by a raw papaya salad which is something that I live on when I visit Thailand.
+The starter platter had corn fritters, lovely crisp spring rolls, roasted mushrooms, and tofu.

 In the main course, we tried the traditional Thai green curry.
 And for dessert, we picked the water chestnut in coconut milk that I had tried earlier at Thai Pavilion and loved.

-My verdict: This is the yummiest food I have had in Goa so far.
+- My verdict: This is the yummiest food I have had in Goa so far.

-Cuisine: Thai but made with local ingredients as far as possible
+- Cuisine: Thai but made with local ingredients as far as possible

-Must Try – The Soups
+- Must-Try – The Soups

 Meal for Two (without drinks): Rs 800-1200

 Black Sheep Bistro, Panaji

-Black Sheep Bistro is the most happening casual fine dining place in Panaji Goa.
+The Black Sheep Bistro is the most happening casual fine dining place in Panaji Goa.
 If you live here, or even if you are just visiting, this is a place where you can lounge around.
 And catch up with friends or entertain your guests or conduct business deals.
 Now the irony is that it took me almost 2 years of living in Panaji to visit Black Sheep Bistro.
 No, it is not without reason.
 I always thought of them as a bar primarily and in fact, it is the impression that you get when you first enter the place.

-We started with some colorful drinks – I had a Paan or betel leave based, anise-flavored green drink while my friend has a pink Pomegranate based one.
+We started with some colorful drinks – I had a Paan or betel leave based, anise-flavored green drink while my friend has a pink Pomegranate-based one.

-The main course was an experimental Zucchini stuffed with rice that has been cooked inside it floating in the tomato based curry.
+The main course was an experimental Zucchini stuffed with rice that has been cooked inside it floating in the tomato-based curry.
 Accompanying this was rice with a mushroom-based dish.

 I have not mentioned the names of the dishes because the menu changes very frequently at Black Sheep Bistro.
 So, unless you visit them very frequently, you would not get the same dishes again.
 I loved their experimental character and look at their blackboard for their funnier side.

-Must try: Whatever fancies on the Menu of the Day 🙂
+- Must try: Whatever fancies on the Menu of the Day 🙂

-Meal for Two (without drinks): Rs 800-1200
+- Meal for Two (without drinks): Rs 800-1200

-How often have you come across a restaurant that offers two authentic cuisines and when the cuisines are as far from each other as French and Bengali can be.
+How often have you come across a restaurant that offers two authentic cuisines and when the cuisines are as far from each other as French and Bengali can be?
 No, Mustard does not offer you a fusion cuisine combining the two.
 It has two independent kitchens serving the two cuisines independently keeping it as authentic as possible.

 I loved their microgreens garden where they grow their own herbs and spices and the creative use of empty beer bottles to demarcate the boundaries.

-Open: 11 AM – 11 PM
+- Open: 11 AM – 11 PM

-Must Try: Tentul Joler Sherbet
+- Must-Try: Tentul Joler Sherbet

-Meal for Two (without drinks): Rs 1200 onwards
+- Meal for Two (without drinks): Rs 1200 onwards

-Koi is located right on the main road in the busiest tourist quarters of Goa in Calangute and it carries the quintessential bright yellow color of Goa with a élan.
-Literally meaning fish, Koi intends to take you through the silk route through its menu that has representations of the Far East and the Asian Cuisine.
-Buddha can be felt all around this restaurant that has both indoor and outdoor seating.
+Koi is located right on the main road in the busiest tourist quarters of Goa in Calangute and it carries the quintessential bright yellow color of Goa with an élan.
+Literally meaning fish, Koi intends to take you through the silk route through its menu that has representations of the Far East and Asian Cuisine.
+Buddha can be felt all around this restaurant which has both indoor and outdoor seating.
 There is a giant Buddha on the wall, there is a Buddha in the bar and if you look intently you would find him in small nooks and corners.
 Colors go from eclectic to sober to bright as you move from bar to dining to outdoor seating.

 I was hoping to get a choice of a couple of dishes in an Asian cuisine restaurant, but I was so glad to see their dedicated vegetarian menu.
 It does not happen too often that I can order everything from the menu on hand unless I am eating at a pure vegetarian restaurant.
 What a delight it is!

-Meal for Two (without drinks): Rs 1000 onwards
+- Meal for Two (without drinks): Rs 1000 onwards

-Nero Barcode, Porvorim
+Nero Barcode, Porvorim – Goa Restaurants to try

-This is a year old restaurant that was recommended to me by a food blogger friend.
-Nero Barcode is located right on the main highway that connects North and South Goa, bang opposite the Holy family church.
+This is a year-old restaurant that was recommended to me by a food blogger friend.
+Nero Barcode is located right on the main highway that connects North and South Goa, bang opposite the Holy Family church.
 As another casual fine dining restaurant, they offer a melange of cuisines and more often than not with a Goan twist.

-I liked their Kokum Martini – though it can do with less of Sugar.
+I liked their Kokum Martini – though it can do with less Sugar.
 I tried many starters and enjoyed them all.

-The icing was the Goan thali that came in unconventional rectangular shape.
+The icing was the Goan thali that came in an unconventional rectangular shape.
 I posted this picture on social media and it went viral.
 People wanted to try the thali and I learned that a bit of quirky innovation can be your best marketing tool.
 They also host a lot of events so check out before

-Must Try: Goan Thali
+- Must-Try: Goan Thali

-Meal for Two (without drinks): Rs 700-1000
+- Meal for Two (without drinks): Rs 700-1000

 All the above Goa Restaurants also serve non-vegetarian food.